build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![ECR Image for Saving the embeddings into Vector DB](images/save-embeddings-vectordb-ecr.png)

-### <u>Creating the CloudFormation Stack for Event-Driven PDF Embeddings</u>
+### <u>Building Infrastructure for Event-Driven PDF Embeddings Workflow</u>
-We can create the CloudFormation stack for the event-based workflow with the provided parameters using the AWS Command Line Interface (AWS CLI).
+We can utilize the AWS Command Line Interface (AWS CLI) to create the CloudFormation stack for the event-based workflow with the provided parameters.
 The Cloudformation template is located in the GitHub repository at `Infrastructure/fargate-embeddings-vectordb-save.yaml`.
 We will need to override the parameters to match the AWS environment.
 Here are the key parameters to update in the `aws cloudformation create-stack` command:

 * BucketName: This parameter represents the Amazon S3 bucket where we will drop the PDF documents.